 The asymptotic distribution of the test statistic shown in Theorem \ref{thm:asym} can be used to calculate the approximate $p$-value of the test.
-But how large the sample size do we need so that the approximate $p$-value is good enough?
+But how large a sample size must be so that the approximate $p$-value is good enough?
 Here, we examine the approximate $p$-value for finite samples by comparing it to the permutation $p$-value calculated from 10,000 permutations, which serves as a good surrogate of the true permutation $p$-value.
 Under different settings of sample sizes, we take the difference of the two $p$-values and see how close it is to 0.

 Figure \ref{fig:pcheck} shows boxplots of the differences of the two $p$-values (approximated $p$-value minus permutation $p$-value) from 100 simulation runs, under different choices of $n$, $m$, $d$ and the graph $G$.
 We can see from the boxplots that the approximate $p$-value is slightly more conservative in general.
-As the graph becomes denser, from 1-MST to 5-MST, the approximate $p$-value becomes more accurate, so the slightly denser graph is also preferred here.
+As the graph becomes denser, from a 1-MST to a 5-MST, the approximate $p$-value becomes more accurate, so the slightly denser graph is also preferred here.
 The accuracy of the approximation increases as the sample sizes increases.
 Increasing the dimension of the data slightly decreases the accuracy of the approximate $p$-value.
-From the plots, sample sizes in hundreds is large enough to use the approximate $p$-value based on the asymptotic distribution.
+From the plots, sample sizes in hundreds are large enough to use the approximate $p$-value based on the asymptotic distribution.